icescrum/iceScrum-docker/icescrum/README.md

 Be careful, the HSQLDB default embedded DBMS __is not reliable for production use__, so we recommend that you rather use an external DBMS such as MySQL.

-* Start iceScrum with HSQLDB on Linux:
+* Start iceScrum with HSQLDB on Docker Native:
 ```console
 docker run --name icescrum -v /mycomputer/is/home:/root -p 8080:8080 icescrum/icescrum
 ```
-* Start iceScrum with HSQLDB on OS X / Windows / docker-machine:
+* Start iceScrum with HSQLDB on Docker Machine:
 ```console
 docker run --name icescrum -e ICESCRUM_HOST=yourDockerHostIP -v /mycomputer/is/home:/root -p 8080:8080 icescrum/icescrum
 ```